Battle of Tippecanoe: Aftermath

 Harrison claimed that he had won a decisive victory, but some modern historians raise doubts.
 "In none of the [contemporaneous] reports from Indian agents, traders, and public officials on the aftermath of Tippecanoe can we find confirmation of the claim that Harrison had won a decisive victory", according to Alfred Cave.
 The defeat was a setback for Tecumseh's confederacy, although they rebuilt Prophetstown, and native violence increased on the frontier after the battle.
 Adam Jortner says that the battle was a disaster for both sides, except in strengthening Tenskwatawa's religious movement.

 On December 16, 1811, the first of the New Madrid earthquakes shook the South and the Midwest.
 Many tribes took the earthquake as a vindication of Tenskwatawa's powers, seeing it as a "call to action".
 They increased their attacks against American settlers and against isolated outposts in Indiana and the Illinois Territory, resulting in the deaths of many civilians.
 Tecumseh continued to play a major role in military operations on the frontier.
-By the time that the U.S. declared war on Great Britain in the War of 1812, Tecumseh's confederacy was ready to launch its own war against the United States – this time with the British in open alliance.
+By the time that the U.S. declared war on the United Kingdom in the War of 1812, Tecumseh's confederacy was ready to launch its own war against the United States – this time with the British in open alliance.

 The Shawnee partially rebuilt Prophetstown over the next year.
 Tecumseh continued to play a major role in military operations on the frontier.
 His warriors were with British forces that captured Fort Detroit from the United States in the War of 1812, and it was not until Tecumseh's death at the Battle of the Thames in 1813 that his confederacy ceased to threaten the Americans.

 "Tippecanoe and Tyler too" became the slogan and a popular song for Harrison and his running mate John Tyler in the 1840 presidential campaign.
 The Whigs leveraged Harrison's successes, using the song as a slogan and reminder of the battle.